 The Republic of Korea is located in Eastern Asia.
-The population of the country is 51.25 million and 83.2% of people live in urban area.
-The annual household net adjusted disposable income is $19,372.
+The population of the country is 51.25 million and 83.2% of people live in the urban area.
+The annual household net-adjusted disposable income is $19,372.

 The country with a GDP of more than 1.6 trillion ranks the fourth in Asia and the eleventh in the world in terms of economic development, what makes it a tempting target for foreign investors.